gfiorav/carto_loves_mac/README.md

 make install
 ```

-If the installation is succesful we're done here.
+If the installation is successful we're done here.
 The user creation process will create the extension for all new users.
-If you want to upgrade an existent user, make sure to connect the the user databsase (you can find the database name in `user.database_name` field) and run:
+If you want to upgrade an existent user, make sure to connect to the user database (you can find the database name in `user.database_name` field) and run:

 ```
 whatever_user_database=# CREATE EXTENSION odbc_fdw;